nathandietz/ExportDocAsJPEG/README.md

 4. In Illustrator, navigate to `File => Scripts` submenu and click `ExportDocAsJPEG.jsx` to run the script.

-## 2. Customizing & Tweaking
+## 2. Customizing
-If you want to better understand how the Illustrator action is built, you can reference [Illustractor_Action_Breakdown.md](Illustractor_Action_Breakdown.md).
+If you want customize the script and better understand how the Illustrator action is built, you can reference [ScriptSettings.md](ScriptSettings.md).
 It breaks down the different sections of the action and how to modify them.

 ## 3. Assigning a Keyboard Shortcut (**macOS ONLY**)